MoyuruAizawa/LazyTimetable/README.md

   contentPadding = contentPaddings,
   horizontalSpacing = 4.dp,
   columnWidth = 120.dp,
-  // his value is used to determine how much height to allocate for the period on the Timetable. heightPerMinute = 1.5.dp, columnHeaderHeight = 80.dp, columnHeaderColor = Color.White,
+  // This value is used to determine how much height to allocate for the period on the Timetable. heightPerMinute = 1.5.dp, columnHeaderHeight = 80.dp, columnHeaderColor = Color.White,